HOLY FAMILY AMERICAN NATIONAL CATHOLIC CHURCH-LAS CRUCES, NM (FOUNDED-1995)

 PictureFr.
 Tony Martinez

 Fr.
-Tony Martinez, Assistant Pastor
+Tony Martinez, Associate Pastor

 Fr.
 Tony graduated with a MDiv from the Pontifical College Josephinum and was ordained to the priesthood on May 27, 1989 by Roman Catholic Archbishop Robert Sanchez of Santa Fe, New Mexico.
 He served the Archdiocese in a variety of positions (Pastor, Military Chaplain, Director of the Permanent Diaconate Program, Professor at Eastern New Mexico University) up until 2004 when he left to pursue other directions in his life.
 He served Holy Family from 2013 to about 2015 during this time he was also working in a leadership position for Molina Health Care.
 He now works for the State of New Mexico living in Albuquerque, NM.
 If you are interested in having a Catholic Marriage performed in the Albuquerque or are preparing for the Sacrament of Baptism at Holy Family and wish to do your classes in the Albuquerque area please contact Fr.
 Tony below.
-Fr.
+After leaving the Roman Catholic Church, Fr.
 Tony was Incardinated into the ANCC in 2018.

 Parish Council